awsdocs/amazon-cloudfront-developer-guide/doc_source/programming-cloudwatch-metrics.md

 + Unit: `None`

 **Execution time**
-The amount of time that the function took to run as a percentage of the maximum allowed time\.
+The amount of time \(0\-100\) that the function took to run as a percentage of the maximum allowed time\.
 For example, a value of 35 means that the function completed in 35% of the maximum allowed time\.
-This metric is a number between 0 and 100\.
 + Metric name: `ExecutionTime`
 + Valid statistic: `Average`
 + Unit: `Percent`

+**Throttles**
+The number of times that the function was throttled in a given time period\.
++ Metric name: `FunctionThrottles`
++ Valid statistic: `Sum`
++ Unit: `None`